 If you begin receiving annuity payments from a qualified retirement plan after November 18, 1996, generally you use the Simplified Method to figure the tax-free part of the payments.
 A qualified retirement plan is a qualified employee plan, a qualified employee annuity, or a tax-sheltered annuity plan or contract.
+(Refer to Publication 575 for definitions.)
 Under the Simplified Method, you figure the taxable and tax-free parts of your annuity payments by completing the Simplified Method Worksheet in the Form 1040 Instructions (PDF) or Form 1040A Instructions (PDF) or in Publication 575.
 For more information on the Simplified Method, refer to Publication 575, or if you receive United States Civil Service retirement benefits, refer to Publication 721, Tax Guide to U.S. Civil Service Retirement Benefits.

 If you receive annuity payments from a nonqualified retirement plan, you must use the General Rule.
 Under the General Rule, you figure the taxable and tax-free parts of your annuity payments using life expectancy tables prescribed by the IRS.
 For a fee, the IRS will figure the tax-free part of your annuity payments for you.
-For more information, refer to Publication 939, General Rule for Pensions and Annuities.
+For more information, refer to Publication 939, General Rule for Pensions and Annuities..

-Page Last Reviewed or Updated: August 19, 2014
+Page Last Reviewed or Updated: January 28, 2015